NovaCoderX/G-WARS/README.md

 XBOX 360 shooter Geometry Wars (a 2025 release!).
 This is not a port of Geometry Wars, it's all my own code developed over the past 6 months (basically I just made it up as I went along).
-I used my old PC 3D engine PolyNov to generate the 3D objects and then used SDL with OpenGL support (Mesa) to render the polygons.
+I used my old PC 3D engine PolyNova to generate the 3D objects and then used SDL with OpenGL support (Mesa) to render the polygons.
 Although this release targets the Amiga, it doesn't contain any Amiga specific code so it should be highly portable to other retro platforms.